SalomePlatform/adao/doc/en/ref_observers_requirements.rst

 script that have on standard input (that is, in the naming space) the variables ``var`` and ``info``.
-The variable ``var`` is to be used as an object of list/tuple type, that contains the history of the variable of interest, indexed by the iterating steps.
-Only the body of the "*observer*" function has to be specified by the user, not the function call itself.
+The variable ``var`` is to be used as an object of list/tuple type, that contains the history of the variable of interest, indexed by the iterating and/or time steps.
+Only the body of the "*observer*" function has to be specified by the user, not the  Python ``def`` function call itself.

 As an example, here is a very simple script (similar to the "*ValuePrinter*" template), that can be used to print the value of the monitored variable::

     print("    --->",info," Value =",var[-1])

-Stored as a Python file or as an explicit string, these script lines can be associated to each variable found in the keyword "*SELECTION*" of the "*Observers*" command of the ADAO case: "*Analysis*", "*CurrentState*", "*CostFunction*"...
+Stored as a Python file or as an explicit string, this or these script lines can be associated to each variable found in the keyword "*SELECTION*" of the "*Observers*" command of the ADAO case: "*Analysis*", "*CurrentState*", "*CostFunction*"...
 The current value of the variable will for example be printed at each step of the optimization or data assimilation algorithm.
 The